63n713m4n/63n713m4n/README.md

 I am actively seeking opportunities to gain hands-on experience through internships or projects.
 I am open to any opportunities in the field of cybersecurity, particularly in areas such as penetration testing, threat intelligence, or incident response.

 Please feel free to connect with me on LinkedIn to discuss any potential opportunities or to network with me in the field of cybersecurity.
-I am open to any advice and mentorship to help me grow in this field.
+I am open to  advice and mentorship to help me grow in this field.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alphonse-joseph) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/@Al_FonZ_)